penguian/glucat/INSTALL.md

 flags `-O0 -g3` to `CXXFLAGS` in the Makefiles, and does not add the compiler flag `-DNDEBUG` to `CXXFLAGS` in the Makefiles.

-The preprocessor symbol `NDEBUG` is used by Boost uBLAS to control debugging.
+The preprocessor symbol `NDEBUG` is used to control debugging in the C++ Standard Library and the linear algebra backends (Eigen or Armadillo).

-If NDEBUG is defined, then uBLAS compiles in release mode, including the use of expression templates.
-If `NDEBUG` is not defined, then uBLAS compiles in debug mode.
+If `NDEBUG` is defined, the library compiles in release mode, which typically disables runtime assertions and enables optimizations.
+If `NDEBUG` is not defined, the library compiles in debug mode, providing more extensive runtime checks at the cost of performance.

 If you are compiling your own programs using the GluCat library, to control